RicardoJCruz/vaccination-webpage/README.md

 All the icons in the page are from [flaticon.es](https://www.flaticon.es/)

-The collapsible objects are made with code from [w3 schools](https://www.w3schools.com/)
+The collapsible objects are made with JavaScript code from [w3 schools](https://www.w3schools.com/)